AliMasarweh/OOP-Assignments/README.md

 # OOP-Assignments
-Introduction to Object Oriented Programming Course Assignments

 Obligatory course for Sophomore computer science students to study about current methods in object oriented design and programming.
-Such topics as encapsulation, information hiding, inheritance, polymorphism and desing patterns are studied in class assignments and programming exercises.
+Such topics as Inclusion, Inheritance, Interfaces, Use of Output Input, Exception Handling, Development Based Tests, configuration control, use of data structures, integration of existing code, multi-process based development, use Databases and graphical and application interface development and Desing Patterns.

 The Java programming language is the utility to attain hands-on experience, The objective of each assignment is: